hufanyoung/PBFE/README.md

 ### Running

+The code for PBFE execution is straightforward and ready to use with the proper configuration of the parameters in four different phases.

-Explain in detailed steps how to run the code in order to reproduce the results shown above in the results section.
+In order to reproduce the results in the drought prediction work, please follow the detailed steps below to run the code.

 #### Step 1.

-Download all the input data.
+Download all the input weather data following the instructions in the script.

 #### Step 2.

-Generate the values for training the model.
+Preprocessing the weather data for training the model, split the data into train, test, and validation sets.

 #### Step 3.

-Train the model.
+Train the decision tree/random forest model.

 ## Authors